-In order for your tools to clean effectively, they have to be clean, too.
-A dirty tool, like a mop or broom, will only spread more dirt to other areas.
-One cleaning popular tool that people tend to forget about is the vacuum cleaner.
-Don’t forget to empty the bin once you’re done the vacuuming, or you may end up spreading more dirt the next time you use it.
-Similarly, it’s important to clean out your appliances, like your dishwasher, if you want your home and everything in it to be spic and span.
+For a spotless apartment, your tools need to be clean.
+A dirty mop or broom will only spread more dirt around your home.
+Also, don’t forget to empty the bin once you’re done vacuuming, or you may end up spreading debris the next time you use it.
+Similarly, it’s important to clean appliances, like your dishwasher, if you want your home and everything in it to be squeaky clean.

-If you’re lucky enough to have a dishwasher, you’ll want to load it correctly for optimum results.
-It’s tempting to simply rinse off a dish and leave the real dirty work for the machine to do.
-Unfortunately, you may not be pleased with the results if you’re not loading it correctly.
-Failing to arrange your items properly can result in subpar cleaning results.
-If you don’t stack your dishwasher correctly, certain items may not even have the chance to get clean.
-For example, if you stack all your spoons in the same direction, many of them will be shielded and won’t get clean.
-Avoid this by making sure your utensils are staggered.
+If you’re lucky enough to have a dishwasher, you need to load it correctly after giving your dishes a good soak.
+Failing to arrange your items properly may lead to subpar cleaning results; if you don’t stack your dishwasher correctly, certain items won’t be cleaned.
+A common cleaning mistake is stacking your spoons in the same direction.
+If you do this, many of them will be shielded and won’t get clean.
+You can easily avoid this by making sure your utensils are staggered.

 If you’re using the same rag to clean everything in your home, you aren’t actually cleaning anything.
-Once a rag becomes dirty, it’s no use trying to keep cleaning with it, as you’ll only spread more dirt and germs.
+Once a rag becomes dirty, it’s no use cleaning with it, as you’ll only be spreading dirt and germs.
 Instead, have a few clean rags you can use for different surfaces or rooms during your cleaning sessions.
 The same thing goes for a dirty dish sponge — if it’s dirty, your dishes will be, too.